uw-it-aca/django-blti/README.md

-ACA BLTI Provider
+Django BLTI Provider
 =================

-A Django Application on which to build IMS BLTI Tool Providers
+A Django application on which to build IMS BLTI Tool Providers

 Installation
 ------------